 If you want to lose weight or save money, use these calculators to:

-If you think you might have a drinking problem, ask for help.
+If you think you might be drinking too much, ask for help.

 Ask your friends and loved ones to support you.
-Talk to a doctor or nurse if you are having a hard time cutting down on your drinking.
+Talk with a doctor or nurse if you’re having a hard time cutting back on your drinking.

 There are effective treatments for alcohol use disorder.
 Doctors can treat it with talk therapy, medicine, or both.
 Learn about different treatments for alcohol use disorder.